jeffharnois/epic-Destiny-Obj/README.md

 "abil_name" is the name of the ability.

+"required_by" is which abilities have this as a prereq.
+This is used for validation when subtracting points.

 "required" is how many points spent in the tree are required.

 "prereq" is an object ({"req":"1a","tier":"1"}) that is required to take that ability ("null" if nothing is required), required ID and tier if there is something required.